 CPUC Intervenor Funding Expense shall equal those expenses recorded in FERC Account No. 928 incurred by SDG&E associated with its requirement to reimburse intervenors participating in CPUC regulatory proceedings involving transmission projects as ordered and approved by the CPUC.

+Draft Informational Filing shall be the draft calculation of SDG&E’s Base Transmission Revenue Requirements posted on SDG&E’s website for Interested Parties to review and submit data request questions to ascertain the accuracy and correctness of the input data.

 Electric Miscellaneous Intangible Plant shall equal SDG&E’s costs recorded in FERC Account No. 303 related to Electric Miscellaneous Intangible Plant.

 Electric Miscellaneous Intangible Plant Amortization Expense shall equal SDG&E’s costs recorded in FERC Account No. 404 related to the amortization of Electric Miscellaneous Intangible Plant as approved by FERC, shown in Statement AJ work papers.
-These Amortization Periods may not change absent a Section 205 or 206 filing.
+These Amortization Periods may not change absent an FPA Section 205 or 206 filing.

 Electric Miscellaneous Intangible Plant Amortization Reserve shall equal SDG&E’s costs recorded in FERC Account No. 111 related to the amortization reserve of Electric Miscellaneous Intangible Plant.

-End Use Customer Base Transmission Revenue Requirement (BTRREU) shall be calculated as defined in Attachment 2 (Formula Rate Spreadsheet).
+End Use Customer Base Transmission Revenue Requirement (“BTRREU”) shall be calculated as defined in Attachment 2 (Formula Rate Spreadsheet).

+Electric Power Research Institute (“EPRI”) Membership Dues refers to membership dues that are excluded in the derivation of wholesale base transmission revenue requirements to ensure that these costs are not passed on to wholesale customers in accordance with FERC precedent.

 Forecast Period shall be the 24-month period beginning January 1, just after the Base Period, and ending the following year on December 31.
 The second year of the Forecast Period corresponds to the Rate Effective Period.
-For TO5 Cycle 1, the Forecast Period will be January 1, 2018 through December 31, 2019.
+For TO6 Cycle 1, the Forecast Period will be January 1, 2024 through December 31, 2025.
 The 24-month Forecast Period will use actual monthly data to the extent that it is available at the time the forecast is developed.

 General Plant shall equal SDG&E’s gross plant balance recorded in FERC Account Nos.
 389-399.

 General Plant Depreciation Expense shall equal SDG&E’s depreciation expenses related to General Plant recorded in FERC Account Nos.
 403, 404, and 405 in accordance with depreciation rates approved by FERC as shown in Statement AJ work papers.
-These rates may not be changed absent a Section 205 or 206 filing.
+These rates may not be changed absent an FPA Section 205 or 206 filing.

 General Plant Depreciation Reserve shall equal SDG&E’s depreciation reserve balance related to General Plant recorded in FERC Account Nos.
 108 and 111.

-Incentives refer to any of the items delineated in FERC Order No. 679, as may be modified from time to time, including the following:
+Incentives refer to any of the items delineated in FERC Order No. 679.

-Incentive Return on Equity

-100% Construction Work in Progress (CWIP) in rate base.

-100% recovery of Abandoned Project Costs

 The input values for the incentive as defined herein shall be zero in the Formula until the Commission accepts or approves the recovery of the cost associated with the incentive.
-SDG&E must submit a Section 205 filing to recover the cost of Incentives in accordance with Section D.2 of the Formula Rate Protocols.

 Incentive Annual Fixed Charge Rate shall be calculated as reflected in Attachment 2 (Formula Rate Spreadsheet).